True margin rarely gets measured.

 How It Works

-Every source feeds one typed system of record — ERP, spreadsheets, shop-floor logs, even machine readings like amperage draw and cut times.
+We pull every source into one typed system of record — ERP, spreadsheets, shop-floor logs, even machine readings like amperage draw and cut times.
 One live model the whole business works from.

-Each stage triggers the next without re-entry — quote to order to production to shipment to invoice.
+We automate each stage so it triggers the next without re-entry — quote to order to production to shipment to invoice.
 The data moves itself, so the picture is never stale.

 Reads every active order each morning, scores what's at risk and why, and drafts the daily production briefing.
 Prepares customer updates when a promised date slips — held for your approval.